tunafish304/microblog/docs/090125_intro3/setup.md

 git remote add origin https://github.com/your-username/intro3-dev-env.git
 ```

+- `git remote add`: Adds a new remote connection.
+- `origin`: This is just a conventional name (like a nickname) for the remote repo.
+You could name it anything, but `origin` is the default.
+- `https://github.com/...`: The actual URL of the remote repository.
+- `git push origin main` (or whatever your branch is called.
+In this example it's called main) will push your local commits to that remote repo.

 > 🎓 *Student Tip:* Use `git status` to confirm your repo is tracking changes.

 ---